Last Updated on

 The spas offer more than 200 different types of treatments (I can’t even imagine that many), including mineral baths, steam rooms, salt pools, massages, body wraps and facials.
 It is a veritable mecca for wellness and luxurious pampering.

 You can also drink, and bottle the water, as much as you want at the many springs located around town.

-Interesting fact: All the springs taste a little different due to the variation in mineral components, some more pleasant tasting than others.
+Snazzy fact: All the springs taste a little different due to the variation in mineral components, some more pleasant tasting than others.

 About 90 minutes drive from Melbourne, Daylesford was once also a gold mining town and attracted Swiss Italians in the mid-1800s who came to discover gold here.
 These Europeans settled here and built properties with their wealth from the gold they found.
 The Italo-Swiss style of architecture is evident in some of the historic buildings.